 - Going through a dissolution of marriage without planning for the inheritance

 - Working in a high risk profession or occupation such as law, medicine, accountancy, etc. where lawsuits for malpractice claims could lead to the loss of property, including inherited property

 More modern trust planning would likely involve Legacy or Dynasty trust planning, what I call “Castle Trust” planning, using multi-generation skipping trusts to pass inheritances into asset-protected trusts for heirs.
 These trusts can provide for asset protection for an inheritance, trust oversight through the use of trust protectors or trust advisors, and can grant limited or general powers-of-appointment to permit heirs to direct trust property to future beneficiaries.

 LACK OF SPECIAL NEEDS TRUST FOR A DISABLED HEIR

 Many estate plans have left an inheritance outright to a disabled or financially incompetent heir.
 This can easily cause the loss of government benefits for the disabled heir, or the lost of the inheritance by a financially incompetent heir.
 In both cases, it may be possible to petition the Court to modify the distribution so that it goes into an asset-protected trust that can protect from loss of government benefits, or loss due to financial incompetence.

 Please take your time reading the various sections of this site, and then contact me if you believe that my services could help you and your family deal with an outdated or incorrectly drafted irrevocable trust.

-Please take your time reading the various sections of this site, and then contact me if you believe that my services could help you, a client, or a customer with their Heggstad needs or to modify an outdated or incorrectly drafted irrevocable trust.
+Please take your time reading this page, and then contact me if you believe that my services could help you, a client, or a customer with their Heggstad needs or to modify an outdated or incorrectly drafted irrevocable trust.